SystemsApproach/ops/intro.rst

 The approach this book takes is to explore a best-of-both-worlds opportunity.
-It does this by walking you through the collection of subsystems, and associated management processes, required to operationalize an on-prem cloud, and then provide on-going support for that cloud and the services it hosts (including 5G connectivity).
-Our hope is that understanding what’s under the covers of cloud-managed services will help enterprises better share responsibility for managing their IT infrastructure with cloud providers, and potentially MNOs.
+It does this by walking you through the collection of subsystems, and associated management processes, required to operationalize an on-premises cloud, and then provide on-going support for that cloud and the services it hosts (including 5G connectivity).
+Our hope is that understanding what’s under the covers of cloud-managed services will help enterprises better share responsibility for managing their IT infrastructure with cloud providers, and potentially with MNOs.